-The proposed project involves the development of the new streets at Potranco Ranch West, Phase II in Medina County, Texas.
-The proposed pavement areas are anticipated to include Local and Collector type streets.
+The proposed project involves the development of new streets at Kinder West, Unit 7 in San Antonio, Texas.
+The proposed pavement areas are anticipated to include Local type streets.
 Cut and fill information are not available for our use at this time.
-Brown clay or calcareous clay or marl subgrades are anticipated.
+Brown Clay or Marl / Limestone subgrades are anticipated.

-Limestone seams were encountered in some of the borings.
+Limestone was encountered in the borings.
+Review of the Bexar County Karst Map indicates the site is located within "Karst Zone 3" (areas that probably do not contain listed invertebrate karst species).
 Karst features are formed in limestone, dolomite, or gypsum by dissolution.
-A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
-The thickness of the clay strata may vary across the site.
+A geophysical study of the site would indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
 Geophysical study is not within the scope of this investigation.
-Aerial, topographic, and geologic maps are presented in the Illustration section of this report.
+The thickness of the clay stratum may vary across the unit.